ansys/pre-commit-hooks/README.rst

 This Ansys repository contains `pre-commit`_ hooks for different purposes.
 Currently, these hooks are available:

-* ``add-license-headers``: Add missing license headers to files by using reuse lint and annotate.
-  To use this hook, you must have `REUSE <https://reuse.software/>`_ implemented in your repository.
+* ``add-license-headers``: Add missing license headers to files by using `REUSE <https://reuse.software/>`_ and annotate.
+To use this hook, you must have ``REUSE`` implemented in your repository.

 How to install
 --------------

-The following sections provide instructions for installing the ``ansys-pre-commit-hooks`` package in one of two installation modes: user and developer.
+The following sections provide instructions for installing the ``ansys-pre-commit-hooks`` package in two installation modes: user and developer.

 For users
 ^^^^^^^^^